Referências

 Moher D, Shamseer L, Clarke M, et al. Preferred reporting items for systematic review and meta-analysis protocols (PRISMA-P) 2015 statement.
 Systematic Reviews.
 2015;4(1). doi:10.1186/2046-4053-4-1

 Haddaway NR, Page MJ, Pritchard CC, McGuinness LA.
-PRISMA2020: An r package and shiny app for producing PRISMA 2020-compliant flow diagrams, with interactivity for optimised digital transparency and open synthesis.
+PRISMA2020: An R package and Shiny app for producing PRISMA 2020-compliant flow diagrams, with interactivity for optimised digital transparency and Open Synthesis.
+Campbell Systematic Reviews.
 2022;18:e1230. doi:10.1002/cl2.1230

 Makowski D, Lüdecke D, Patil I, Thériault R, Ben-Shachar MS, Wiernik BM.
 Automated Results Reporting as a Practical Tool to Improve Reproducibility and Methodological Best Practices Adoption.; 2023. https://easystats.github.io/report/.

 Wallisch C, Bach P, Hafermann L, et al. Review of guidance papers on regression modeling in statistical series of medical journals.
-Mathes T, ed.
+Mathes T, org.
 PLOS ONE.
 2022;17(1):e0262918. doi:10.1371/journal.pone.0262918

 Lynggaard H, Bell J, Lösch C, et al. Principles and recommendations for incorporating estimands into clinical study protocol templates.
 Trials.
 2022;23(1). doi:10.1186/s13063-022-06515-2